alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 4 - [x] fix stupid colouring and tabview background
 5 - [x] Add a paste button into url textbox
-6 - [x] Add functionality to manually randomize the insight on the homeview 7 - [ ] Set up database, gettings themes and concise essential piece of infomation regarding the video
+6 - [x] Add functionality to manually randomize the insight on the homeview

 ## Notebook